 We do not allow walk-in visits at any of our practice sites, including our Lab locations.
 Please call your physician’s office for an in-office or telehealth appointment to ensure you receive care in the most appropriate way and location.
 If you have an office visit that requires blood work, vaccines, x-rays, or other care, we will do our best to schedule them all on the same day as that appointment, so you’ll make a single trip to our offices.

-You can use a homemade cloth mask, your own surgical mask, or a scarf.
+While in any of our facilities, you must be masked at all times.
 Your mouth and nose must be covered for the entire visit.
 This applies to all visitors over the age of 2.

 If your nose and mouth are not covered, you will not be allowed to enter the building.